A Large-Scale Characterization of How Readers Browse Wikipedia: RQ3: What are the properties of entire reading sessions?

 To shed light on navigation dynamics, we track the evolution of different article properties within sessions.
 Our evolution analysis revolves around three domains: topic space (distance from the first and previous articles), quality, and network centrality (out-degree and PageRank).
 Here, reading sequences are represented as defined above, whereas a navigation tree is represented by the linear path from the root to the temporally last leaf, from where the reader ceased to click further via internal links.

 It is important to note that these two approaches can produce different sequences of pageloads: \eg, a pageload in position 1 of a navigation tree could be in position 4 of a reading sequence (as in \Figref{fig:session_types}).
-Also, the last pageload of each sequence can have different interpretations: for navigation trees, the reader stopped link-based navigation on that page, whereas for reading sequences, the reader left Wikipedia for at least one hour.
+Also, the last pageload of each sequence can have different interpretations: for navigation trees, the reader stopped link-based navigation on that page, whereas for reading sequences, the reader did not load a Wikipedia page for at least one hour.

 In order to better interpret our observations, we compare them with three null models corresponding to different random walkers.
-We randomly sample 120M paths from the navigation trees, and run (from the tree's starting article) (1)~an \textit{unbiased random walker} that selects the next steps with uniform probability from the available links and generates a sequence of the same length as the original path; (2)~a \textit{extrinsic-stop biased random walker} that selects the next step based on the pairwise transition probabilities obtained from the public clickstream and generates a sequence of the same length as the original path; (3)~an \textit{intrinsic-stop biased random walker} that selects the next step---or stops---based on the pairwise transition probabilities from the public clickstream \cite{SearchStrategies}.
+The null models serve as a comparison to assess to which degree the observed properties of the navigation dynamics are due to chance.
+We randomly sample 120M paths from the navigation trees, and run (from the tree's starting article) (1)~an \textit{unbiased random walker} that selects the next step with uniform probability from the available links and generates a sequence of the same length as the original path; (2)~an \textit{extrinsic-stop biased random walker} that selects the next step based on the pairwise transition probabilities obtained from the public clickstream and generates a sequence of the same length as the original path; (3)~an \textit{intrinsic-stop biased random walker} that selects the next step---or stops---based on the pairwise transition probabilities from the public clickstream \cite{SearchStrategies}.
 We consider sessions up to length 15, stratifying by session length.